davidortinau/SmartHotel360-Mobile/Documents/UpgradeDiary/UpgradingSmartHotel360.md

 | DismissKeyboardService | Service | |
 | NfcService | Service | |

-## Upgrade Diary

 Alright, I've look at this enough, and I've confirmed the app runs as-is.
 There are still some unknowns around NuGets and platform-code, but I know what my options are and I'll make those decisions when I get to them.

+## Upgrading

+That's enough planning, so now it's time to start doing the work.

 ### 1. Upgrade to Xamarin.Forms 5.0

-All projects in the solution must use the same versions of NuGets.
-This is one of the rather annoying part of having multiple projects - managing the same dependency in many places. .NET MAUI single project makes this much easier, while still having the flexibility to include platform-specific dependencies.
+All projects in a solution must use the same versions of NuGets.
+This is one of the rather annoying parts of having multiple projects - managing the same dependency in many places. .NET MAUI single project makes this much easier, while still having the flexibility to include platform-specific dependencies.

+I use the NuGet package manager in Visual Studio to upgrade Xamarin.Forms to the latest release of 5.0.

-The NuGet upgrade succeeded for the class library and iOS, but failed on Android.
+On my first pass, the NuGet upgrade succeeded for the class library and iOS, but failed on Android.
 This is because of all the Google dependencies that are referenced explicitly, and they aren't the AndroidX versions.
 Xamarin.Forms 5.0 references them implicitly, so it's safe to remove the explicit package references and only add back what is needed for the app, which is probably nothing.
 I like to do this by directly editing the csproj.

 > Version conflict detected for Xamarin.Android.Support.Compat.
 Install/reference Xamarin.Android.Support.Compat 28.0.0.1 directly to project SmartHotel.Clients.Android to resolve this issue.
 > SmartHotel.Clients.Android -> Acr.UserDialogs 7.0.4 -> Xamarin.Android.Support.Design 28.0.0.1 -> Xamarin.Android.Support.Compat (= 28.0.0.1)